 Tropical Forages: an interactive selection tool

-This tool was developed as a means of capturing the expertise of experienced, often retired, forage specialists from across the globe and presenting it in a structured way that can guide a new generation of researchers, advisors, development specialists and farmers to make informed choices about species and genotypes for particular environments and farming systems.
+The tool captures the knowledge of experienced forage specialists from around the world and organizes it into a practical resource that helps researchers, advisors, development practitioners, and farmers make informed decisions about suitable forage species and genotypes for specific environments and farming systems.

 Access the tool